If you are craving smooth skin with an even skin tone, you are probably also wondering how to get rid of dark spots.

 Types Of Dark Spots

-- Melasma – It is caused by hormonal fluctuations and is more prominent during pregnancy or menopause (4).
+- Melasma – It is caused by hormonal fluctuations and is more prominent during pregnancy or menopausei XThe natural decline of the reproductive hormones in women that usually happens after their 40s or 50s.
+(4).

-- Lentigines – They are caused by excess sun exposure and are more common in old age (over 60 years) (5).
+- Lentigines – These are age spots that are caused by excess sun exposure and are more common in old age (over 60 years) (5).

 Sometimes, acne can also cause spots on your skin.
 These spots are usually formed when sebum gets oxidized, and they do not indicate skin damage.
 Wondering how to get rid of dark spots on face?
 We have you covered.

 Dark spots can take a while to fade or disappear, and, in some cases, you may have to consult your dermatologist.
-Here are a few natural remedies to lighten dark spots.
+If you want to know more about how to remove dark spots on your face naturally, scroll down to the next section to know more!

 Natural Ways To Lighten Dark Spots